elmerdotdev/ciccc-web-dev-1-responsive-exercise/README.md

     ```

 2. **CSS Styles:**
-    - Create a `styles.css` file and copy the following code into it:
+    - Create a `styles.css` file and copy the following CSS code:

     ```css
     /* Reset */